-- Achieve Engage Watermark: Bronze in 2021 and deliver the associated action plan - Develop and implement a public engagement strategy - Support an increase in new research outputs created with research end users - Align activity with key stakeholders and our Civic University agreement
+- Deliver the Engage Watermark: Bronze action plan - Develop and implement a public engagement strategy - Support an increase in new research outputs created with research end users - Align activity with key stakeholders and our Civic University agreement

 Temporary Contemporary

 This project is an example of our approach to public and community engagement.
 Working with smaller organisations and Kirklees Council, the Temporary Contemporary network links research and teaching with the priorities of key stakeholders.
 It also demonstrates the opportunities that can develop from engagement-focused research and practice.